 Black Kat – Black Kat is one of my favourite small pumpkins to grow!
 I love the compact fruits which have a perfect pumpkin shape are are both ornamental and edible.
 The unusual color also makes Black Kat a standout with each fruit having dark green, almost black skin.
 The plants have a semi-bush habit and produce a handful of the one pound pumpkins.

-Baby Boo – This was the first small pumpkin I ever grew and it’s become a favorite in our garden.
+Baby Boo – This was the first miniature pumpkin I ever grew and it’s become a favorite in our garden.
 The vigorous vines grow up to 8 feet long and I like to grow them vertically on trellises.
-The mini fruits are just 3 inches across and 2 inches tall with bright white skin.
+The mini fruits have a slight ribbing and are just 3 inches across and 2 inches tall with bright white skin.

 Jill-Be-Little – Jill-Be-Little is the orange version of Baby Boo with the plants producing strong vines and a bumper crop of super small pumpkins.
 Expect each fruit to mature to just 3 inches across and 2 1/2 inches tall.
 This is a great choice if powdery mildew is an issue in your garden as the plants offer good resistance to mildew.
 Average yield is fifteen pumpkins per vine.